ronshnapp/MyPTV/Readme.md

 3) Finally, we use pip to install by using the following command:
 	`pip install ./dist/wheelfile.whl`
+    where `wheelfile.whl` is the file name of the wheel file in the `dist` folder.

 4) Optionally, parts of the code can be tested using pytest:
 	`pytest ./tests/ -W ignore::RuntimeWarning`